Consensys/doc.tessera/docs/HowTo/MigrateFromConstellation.md

 A full migration workflow would be as follows:

-1. Shut down the Constellation/GoQuorum nodes
+1. Shut down the Constellation and GoQuorum nodes
 2. Perform [database migration](#data-migration)
 3. Perform [configuration migration](#configuration-migration)
-4. Start Tessera/GoQuorum nodes
+4. Start Tessera and GoQuorum nodes

 ## Data Migration